drshahizan/learn-github/profile/ayemowa123/readme.md

 1. **GitHub Profile**: Ayemowa has a GitHub profile where they have recently joined.
 While they don't have any public repositories yet, it's possible that they are actively working on projects or contributing to others¹.

 2. **Academic Publications**:
-    - In a publication titled "Friendship Prediction in Social Networks Using Developed Extreme Learning Machine With Kernel Reduction and Probabilistic Calculation," Ayemowa is listed as the first author.
+    - In a publication titled "Window-Based Congestion Control, Recommender System using Generative AI, Deep Learning Cross Domain Recommender System" Ayemowa is listed as the first author.
 The paper was presented at the **Fifth International Conference on Soft Computing and Data Mining (SCDM 2022)**².
     - Ayemowa has also contributed to publications indexed in **Scopus**².

 3. **Other Contributions**: